-2.11.13.
+2.6.6.
 COMMENCEMENT

 Attendance at Commencement is mandatory for all graduating students.
 Commencement shall be held approximately two weeks following the end of the academic year.
-Requests for awarding of the degree in absentia, such as in the case of incurring a medical condition where participation in graduation would present a significant health hazard, must be submitted to and approved by the President.
+Requests for awarding of the degree in absentia, such as in the case of incurring a medical condition where participation in graduation would present a significant health hazard, must be submitted to, and approved by the President or program director.
 Each graduate is required to wear the academic regalia designated by LECOM.

 All graduating students shall comport themselves in a thoroughly professional manner throughout the graduation ceremony.
 Students will be handed a diploma cover at one end of the ceremonial stage and then proceed across the stage.
 There shall be no overtly demonstrative conduct by students as they cross the stage.
-Any student who fails to honor these standards will be addressed by the Provost and their receipt of the diploma may be delayed.
+Any student who fails to honor these standards will be addressed by the Provost and his/her receipt of the diploma may be delayed.

-2.11.14.
+2.6.7.
 ONLINE LEARNING REGULATIONS